MSc Urban Design and International Planning / Course details

 Teaching and learning methods

-Lectures, Seminars, and Special guest lecturers from policymakers and practitioners
+Lectures, group project work and special guest lecturers from policymakers and practitioners

 Knowledge and understanding